-Prior to getting the role of L3-37, she hadn’t seen any of the Star Wars film.
+Prior to getting the role of L3-37, she hadn’t seen any of the Star Wars films.
 She had heard about them but just didn’t feel a need to watch the films.
-However, the fact that she hadn’t seen the film helped her nail the audition because she wasn’t aware of what a droid is suppose to do or act like.
+However, the fact that she hadn’t seen the film helped her nail the audition because she wasn’t aware of what a droid is supposed to do or act like.
 Getting the role was a surprise to her and it didn’t actually sink in until she walked onto the Millennium Falcon and screamed with excitement.

 To prepare for the role, she was costumed fitted for a green suit to help capture movements, but ultimately she had to just be herself, a human or in this case portray a human-like droid.

-During the whole process an important lesson she learned from her co star, Donald Glover is how to be present, live in the moment and let her instincts lead.
+During the whole process an important lesson she learned from her co-star, Donald Glover is how to be present, live in the moment and let her instincts lead.
 Like everyone else we interviewed, Phoebe Waller-Bridge enjoyed working with Director Ron Howard because he is brilliant and offered a safe and enjoyable environment.

-Most of all, she wants people to know Solo: A Star Wars Story is about “celebrating individuality and individual causes and having courage of your own convictions”.
+Most of all, she wants people to know Solo: A Star Wars Story is about “celebrating individuality and individual causes and having the courage of your own convictions”.
 And I couldn’t agree more.

 Solo: A Star Wars Story